 A wide variety of teethers and toys are made of non-toxic materials and are specially designed for teething babies.
 Teething rings come in many different sizes and shapes.
 Some are made of firm rubber (with or without bumps).
+You can put the teething ring in the refrigerator to chill.
+Don't freeze the ring or teether, because they can become too hard and may harm your baby's gums.
 Don't use liquid-filled teething rings.
 Your baby can choke if they break open.

 Clean teething rings, teethers, and toys after each use.
 Check the package label to see if the object is dishwasher-safe.